 The Centre invites all Australians living with diabetes to raise their collective voice and get involved in diabetes research.
 We also encourage healthcare professionals and carers and family members of people with diabetes to take part in studies where appropriate.
 This page is updated regularly providing details of current research opportunities.

-- Are you able to attend a face-to-face group discussion in Carlton, Victoria?
+- Be able to attend a face-to-face interview in Melbourne or Geelong

 Contemplating pregnancy with diabetes?